hube12/Minemap/README.md

 To download it head to the [Releases section](https://github.com/hube12/MineMap/releases/latest).

+To run it: either double click it on it if you have the [Java Runtime (JRE)](https://www.java.com/fr/download/) or use the command line (shift+right click in the folder then open command prompt/Powershell) and type `java -jar MineMap-X.X.X.jar`.

 This is a program to replace the old amidst with a non Minecraft based one (meaning you can run it without Minecraft installed), it is also way more efficient since it is fully multithreaded.